CRANE-toolbox/analysis-pipelines/README.md

 The import package can be used as a command-line tool and supports a several different options.

 - (Required) `--source-folder` The source folder or file to scan for files/archives to process.
 - (Optional) `--output-folder` The folder to save the output.
-The specified folder must exists.
+The specified folder must exist.
 Defaults to `./`.
 - (Optional) `--output-name` The name, including extension, of the output file.
 Defaults to `output.csv`.
 - (Optional) `--text-name` The name to text field, case this field has a different name.
 - (Optional) `--date-name` The name to created_at field, case this field has a different name.